netbirdio/netbird/docs/README.md

 This works similarly to SSH with its authorised_keys file.

 Lastly, the connectivity between the machines has to be ensured.
-To make machines reach one another, you are required to set a WireGuard endpoint property which indicates the IP address and port of the remote machine to connect.
+To make machines reach one another, you are required to set a WireGuard endpoint property which indicates the IP address and port of the remote machine to connect to.
 On many occasions, machines are hidden behind firewalls and NAT devices, meaning that you may need to configure a port forwarding or open holes in your firewall to ensure the machines are reachable.

 The undertakings mentioned above might not be complicated if you have just a few machines, but the complexity grows as the number of machines increases.

 Wiretrustee simplifies the setup by automatically generating private and public keys, assigning unique private IP addresses, and takes care of sharing public keys between the machines.
-It is worth mentioning that a private key never leaves the machine.
+It is worth mentioning that the private key never leaves the machine.
 So only the machine that owns the key can decrypt traffic addressed to it.
-The same applies also to the relayed traffic mentioned earlier.
+The same applies also to the relayed traffic mentioned below.

 Additionally, Wiretrustee ensures connectivity by leveraging advanced [NAT traversal techniques](https://en.wikipedia.org/wiki/NAT_traversal) and removing the necessity of port forwarding, opening holes in the firewall, and having a public static IP address.